 Besides the obvious danger of driving a gigantic vehicle, danger arises from the lifestyle and job requirements.
 Commercial drivers are often forced to drive hours on end.
 This not only leads to exhaustion, but can lead to injury from lack of movement.

 There are many dangers that arise from this commercial truck driver shortage.
 Since this shortage is occurring without a drop in demand, the commercial truck drivers that are available are forced to work longer hours.
 This can lead to exhaustion.
 Exhaustion is a danger to safe driving on a comparable level to driving under the influence.
 Exhausted driving can decrease awareness, reaction time, and decision-making ability.

 As previously mentioned, demand for commercial drivers has not decreased during the shortage.
 In fact, the demand for trucking services is experiencing an upswing.
 This is leading companies to be more lenient about their hiring practices.
 With more underqualified commercial truck drivers on the road, the chances for truck accidents increases.

 The increased likelihood of truck accidents is the most severe consequence of the commercial truck driving shortage.
 Truck accidents almost always end in devastation.
 Unfortunately, most injuries that result from truck accidents injure drivers of other vehicles.

 If you were injured as the result of a truck accident, you should consider consulting with a Los Angeles truck accident attorney.
 You are likely dealing with serious injuries or property damage, and the financial strain could be crippling.
 You should not have to deal with such troubles on your own.
-The Compass Law Group, PC. has the experience necessary to navigate the complexities of truck accident claims.
+The Compass Law Group, LLP. has the experience necessary to navigate the complexities of truck accident claims.
 We will do everything in our power to obtain compensation on your behalf.
-For a free consultation, contact us at this link or give us a call at 800-602-4010.